ATM2100/GuidedWalkThroughOfLinux/Guide.md

 a) You have decided to delete the directories `There` and `these`.
 First, you should get familiar with what you are deleting.
 You can use `cd` and `ls` until you are sure everything is actually good to delete, or you can just use the `tree` command.
 b) Remove `notImportant.txt`.
 c) Remove the `these` and all the subdirectories and files.
-d) Save a backup of the `VALUABLEfile.txt`, then delete the `There` directory and all its subdirectories and files.
+d) Save a backup of the `VALUABLEfile.txt` somewhere on your system, then delete the `There` directory and all its subdirectories and files.

 ### Find in man page rm
 You know the `-r` and `-f` flags can be dangerous, especially when paired.
 Since you already know what these flags do for the `rm` command, look at what the man page says about them.
 Connect how those flags are worded on paper to how dangerous they are in practice.